schwering/sat/README.md

 ## Visualisation

-You can play around with the visualisation of the search tree at <web/sat.html>.
+You can play around with the [visualisation of the search tree](html/sat.html).
 You can install it locally as well with Emscripten, a compiler back end for Clang that produces Javascript.